Nearly every day I read something that vilifies food.

 If you read this blog, you know that targeting food balance, structure and appetite are some of the keys to feeding kids.
 Balancing foods that help your child grow and develop with foods he enjoys, aka the 90:10 Rule, is one tenet.
 Paying attention to timing and predictability of meals coupled with sensitivity to appetite will serve you (and your child) better than avoiding “bad” foods.

-To learn more about nutrition and feeding kids, keep reading Just the Right Byte (and pass it along!).
+To learn more about nutrition and feeding kids, keep reading The Nourished Child (and pass it along!).
 And don’t miss out on our Fearless Feeding community on Facebook.
 I invite you to share your struggles, questions and successes…because everyone has them.